globusonline/provision/doc/quickstart.rst

   Condor pool and a shared filesystem.
 You will also see how you can add and remove worker nodes from the Condor pool.
 * Globus Provision also offers integration with Globus Online.
-If you want to turn the GridFTP server from this quickstart guide into a Globus Online endpoint, take a look at the :ref:`chap_go` chapter.
+If you want to turn the GridFTP server from this quickstart guide into a Globus Online endpoint, take a look at the :ref:`chap_go` chapter or the :ref:`guide_compute_go` guide.
 * If you want to learn how to define more complex topologies, take a look at the :ref:`chap_topology` chapter.
 In it, you will see how you can customize many aspects of your topology, such as defining hosts with multiple services on them, giving each user a distinct password, customizing what users